bpizzani/ds_nanodegree_project_1/README.md

 * matplotlib
 * seaborn

+you will need to download the following datasets in order to run the notebook: [Stack Overflow Developer Survey, 2017.
+Kaggle. ](https://www.kaggle.com/datasets/stackoverflow/so-survey-2017)

 ## Project Motivation<a name="motivation"></a>

 For this project, I was interestested in using Stack Overflow data from 2017 to better understand: